Table of Contents

 Western Ghats Importance and Threats

 The Western Ghats are crucial to the ecology of the area because they provide crucial ecosystem services like soil conservation, carbon sequestration, and water provision.
-Millions of people that live in the area depend on the range for their livelihood and use the forests for medicinal herbs, fuelwood, and timber.
+Millions of people who live in the area depend on the range for their livelihood and use the forests for medicinal herbs, fuelwood, and timber.

 Despite its significance, the Western Ghats is threatened by a number of factors, including habitat degradation, deforestation, and fragmentation.
 Additionally, the region is under more pressure from human endeavours including infrastructure development, mining, and agriculture.
 The biodiversity of the area is also under threat from climate change, as variations in temperature and rainfall patterns have an impact on plant and animal populations.